 Since 2006, and together with a number of local partners, BYP has reinforced and widened its scope of activities to offer a wider range of initiatives reaching a larger number of children and young people.

-BYP has been working in the Oeiras Municipality with children and young people at risk for academic failure or drop-out with the aim of providing them with new horizons through vocational guidance and new life projects that lead them to other educational offers (mainstream or alternative).
+Between 2006 and 2018, BYP worked in the Oeiras Municipality with children and young people at risk for academic failure or drop-out with the aim of providing them with new horizons through vocational guidance and new life projects that lead them to other educational offers (mainstream or alternative).

-The issue of school withdrawal and academic failure is complex.
-BYP thus involves the entire community to crate and provide educational after-school activities related to dance, music, sports and other areas.
+The issues of dropping out and academic failure are complex.
+BYP thus involved the entire community to create and provide educational after-school activities related to dance, music, sports and other areas.

 This initiative is supported by: